 East Dunbartonshire's involvement dates back to Balmore Coach House's forward-thinking activities in the 1980s.
 In the early 2000s, Milton of Campsie Parish Church spearheaded an area-wide movement that led to the formation of the East Dunbartonshire Fairtrade Steering Group in 2005.

-Fair Trade in Schools
+Fair Trade in Schools and Nurseries

-The Fairtrade Schools Award, granted by the Fairtrade Foundation, gives recognition to schools working to raise awareness of fair trade in their school and local community.
-The Award was relaunched in 2014 to be more flexible, more relevant to learning and easier for schools to convey.
-It has three levels: FairAware, FairActive and FairAchiever.
+The Fairtrade Schools Award, granted by the Fairtrade Foundation, gives recognition to schools working to raise awareness of Fair Trade in their school and local community.
+Many of East Dunbartonshire’s schools have achieved or are working towards awards through this scheme.